Netcentric/accesscontroltool/README.md

 The members property contains a list of groups where this group is added as isMemberOf.

+## Configuration of users

+In general it is best practice to not generate regular users by the AC Tool but use other mechanism (e.g. LDAP) to create users.
+However, it can be useful to create system users (e.g. for replication agents or OSGi service authentiation) or test users on staging environments.

+Users can be configured in the same way as groups in the **user_config** section.
+There are two differences to groups:

+* the attribute members cannot be used (for obvious reasons)
+* the boolean attribute isSystemUser is used to create system users in AEM 6.1

 ## Configuration of ACEs

 The configurations are done per principal followed by indented informations which comprise of config data which represents the settings per ACE.
 This data includes